MOSAIC

 Modelling sea level and inundation for cyclones

-Coastal flooding due to tropical cyclones is one of the world’s most threatening hazards with damages up to hundreds of billions of euros per event.
-The risks of coastal floods are projected to increase in the future due to sea-level rise.
+Coastal flooding due to tropical cyclones is one of the world’s most threatening hazards with damages amounting to hundreds of billions of euros per event.
+With sea levels rising and tropical cyclones intensifying, these risks are projected to increase in the future.
+Large-scale risk assessments have advanced rapidly in the last years, but to date they have relied on simple static models.
+A major scientific challenge is to move towards the application of hydrodynamic models that have high resolution and accuracy.

 Participating organisations